 Declare ART TIME several times a week.

-And then, let them make what they want and create until their heart is content.
+And then, let them make what they want and create until their hearts are content.

 Maybe one day they make something they saw on TV or in a book.

 Allow them to be creative with as little instruction as possible!

 And, the best thing about art?
 It works for ALL ages!

 6. Be a tourist in your town.